ic-hep/pdm/doc/source/reference/api/pdm.workqueue.rst

 .. http:get:: /jobs/<int:job_id>/output

    Get the output from all attempts of all elements for a job with given `job_id`.
+Outer array is list of elements while inner array is list of attempts as JSON objects.

    .. note:: Only *LIST* type jobs get an extra listing key (see example below).